openenergymonitor/guide/source/technical/credentials.markdown

 ## {% linkable_title NodeRED %}

+*NodeRED is no longer installed on latest emonSD-30Oct18 it can be insalled if required*

 NodeRED: port:1880 user,pass:`emonpi`,`emonpi2016`

 change it here:  `~/data/node-red/settings.js`

 ## {% linkable_title OpenHab %}

+*OpenHAB is no longer installed on latest emonSD-30Oct18, it can be insalled if required*

 OpenHab port:8080 user,pass:`pi`,`emonpi2016`